Your TrustScore is given to you by your customers. It is an instant validation of your brand, of your product, and of your service.

-To help businesses achieve success, Trustpilot has built a new AI-powered tool that delivers actionable insights from the emotional sentiment of both negative and positive reviews.
+To help businesses achieve success, Trustpilot has built an AI-powered tool that delivers actionable insights from the emotional sentiment of both negative and positive reviews.
 But AI is just a tool, and businesses are those who need to collect feedback and act on it.

-Trustscore is not just the average score of your reviews.
-To keep it relevant, we calculate multiple factors which are driven by the influence of the newest customer experience.
-And it is easy to understand why we are calculating it this way - because it is important for customers to know if businesses are actively working on improving their service.
+A TrustScore is not just an average score of your reviews.
+To keep it relevant, we include multiple factors which are driven by the influence of the newest customer experience.
+And it is easy to understand why we calculate it this way - because it is important for customers to know if businesses are actively working on improving their service.

-In our recent survey, over 5,900 consumers expressed a unique trust value in Trustpilot’s Trustscore.
-The more reviews a company has, the more consumers are likely to buy from it.
-If you are keen on numbers, today, 92% of customers said they would not consider buying from 1 or 2-star rated brand.
+In a recent survey, over 5,900 consumers expressed a unique trust value in Trustpilot’s TrustScore.
+The more reviews a business has, the more consumers are likely to buy from it.
+Did you know that 87% of customers said they would not consider buying from 1 or 2-star rated brand?

-But the surprising finding was the impact of the score change and its correlation to trust.
-We discovered that by improving 3-star reviews into 5-star reviews, the likelihood of consumers buying from that company increased by a staggering 198%!
+The surprising finding was the impact of a score change and its correlation to trust.
+We discovered that by improving a 3-star review and turning it into a 5-star one, the likelihood of consumers buying from that company increased by a staggering 198%!
 This translates into more sales, more revenue, better customer relationships, and better long-term value for your brand.

-This can not be achieved by hoping and wishing that customers will start leaving good reviews for no specific reason.
-Companies who manage their reputation and work to improve their Trustscore are usually proactive in their efforts: they constantly engage with their customers, and most importantly, they try to discover when to act and how to get better.
+Businesses who manage their reputation and work to improve their TrustScore are usually proactive in their efforts: they constantly engage with their customers, and most importantly, they act on their customers' feedback to try and get better.

-Take the example of Staysure.co.uk, a UK-based insurance company that has collected over 50,000 reviews, most of which from happy customers.
-They collect over 4,000 reviews per month, which is almost impossible for any human to analyse and sort through.
+Take the example of Staysure.co.uk, a UK-based insurance company that has collected over 140,000 reviews, most of which from happy customers.

-That’s why they chose to start using Trustpilot’s new AI tool - Review Insights - which analyses reviews almost instantly (to date, Trustpilot’s analysed 31 million reviews from various industries to deliver the best-in-class insights).
+The business chose to start using Trustpilot’s new AI tool - Review Insights - which analyses reviews almost instantly.

-Using the insights identified by the AI-powered tool, Staysure can now easily understand major customer concerns, and act to solve those issues before they become bigger problems.
+Using the insights identified by the AI-powered tool, Staysure.co.uk can now easily understand major customer concerns, and act to solve their issues before they become bigger problems.

 Yes and no.

-Yes, because we have built Reviews Insights, a new AI-powered sentiment analysis tool that can deliver meaningful insights based on what customers are saying in their reviews.
+Yes, because we have built Reviews Insights, an AI-powered sentiment analysis tool that can deliver meaningful insights based on what your customers are saying in their reviews.

 No, because the tool delivers reliable data-driven reports, but does not deliver shortcuts for business improvements.

 The best, and the only way to improve your business results is to act on customer feedback.
-If your customers are expressing their negative sentiment with your brand, then you should ask yourself - “Why are our customers having a bad experience?”
+If your customers are expressing their negative sentiment with your brand, then you should ask yourself: “Why are my customers having a bad experience and how can I change that?”

-Our sentiment analysis tool can go through every review and discover major topics for you to analyse.
-The goal is not necessarily to improve your Trustscore, but to improve customer experience.
+Our sentiment analysis tool can go through every single review and discover major topics for you to analyse.
+The goal is not necessarily to improve your Trustscore, but to improve your customer experience.

 But first and foremost, Review Insights is a tool that can help you prioritise actions.
 How you use the insights will determine the results you’ll get.